evie-lau/Unifi-gateway-wpa-supplicant/README.md

 > systemctl enable wpa_supplicant-wired@eth1
 ```

-Try restarting your UXG-Lite if you wish, and it should automatically authenticate!
+Try restarting your Unifi gateway if you wish, and it should automatically authenticate!

 ## Survive firmware updates
 Firmware updates will nuke the packages installed through `apt` that don't come with the stock Unifi OS, removing our `wpasupplicant` package and service.
 Since we'll no longer have internet without wpa_supplicant authenticating us with ATT, we can't reinstall it from the debian repos.